thenexthub/package-manager/Documentation/ModuleAliasing.md

 }
 ```

 Similar to Example 1, both packages contain modules with the same name `Utils`, thus causing a conflict.
-Although `App` does not directly import `Utils` from `swift-game`, the conflicting module still needs to be disambiguated.
+Although `App` does not directly import `Utils` from `codira-game`, the conflicting module still needs to be disambiguated.

 We can use `moduleAliases` again, as follows.